sakinkirti/sakinkirti.github.io/_pages/about.md

   - /about.html
 ---

 I was born and brought up in San Jose, CA, and went to Lynbrook High School.
 I started my research journey in Dr. Stefan Heller's research lab at the Stanford University School of Medicine.
-I performed _in-situ_ hybridizations of various genes in the chicken cochlea, working to assemble at atlas of inner ear hair cell regerative genes.
+I performed _in-situ_ hybridizations of various genes in the chicken cochlea, working to assemble an atlas of inner ear hair cell regenerative genes.

 I moved to Cleveland, OH where I attended Case Western Reserve University for my Bachelor's in Computer Science, receiving both a University Scholarship and Junior-Senior Scholarship.
 I was mentored by Dr. Radhika Atit, where I was a Beckman Scholar, looking for mechanistic modulators of dermal fibrosis.
 I performed both wet and dry lab work using tools like CellProfiler, SAM, and SqueezeNet to identify histological changes in response to inhibition of DPP4.